 INFLATION AND THE INTEREST RATES

 There is, of course, the lower maintained US dollar and the rising wages that will be adding fuel to the inflationary pressures.
-The weaker dollar makes the imported goods more expensive, and the increased wages also fuels both the Demand-pull and Cost-push inflationary pressures.
-Economists have agreed as proven by experience that although in the short-run there is an inverse relationship between unemployment and inflation, in the long run, this leads to Stagflation which would be a combination of both high unemployment and inflation besieging the economy.
-Thus, as it is being witnessed, the interest rate hike has only just begun and shall continue henceforth as a direct consequence of the rising inflation that is now inevitable.
+The weaker dollar makes imported goods more expensive, and the increased wages also fuel both the Demand-pull and Cost-push inflationary pressures.
+Economists have agreed as proven by experience that although in the short run, there is an inverse relationship between unemployment and inflation, in the long run, this leads to Stagflation which would be a combination of both high unemployment and inflation besieging the economy.
+Thus, as is being witnessed, the interest rate hike has only just begun and shall continue henceforth as a direct consequence of the rising inflation that is now inevitable.

 The UNEMPLOYMENT And The UNDERGROUND ECONOMY

 The Quietus of the traditional Brick and Mortar slowly but surely will be adding to the unemployment lines in the looming economic crash.
 The effect and closures of thousands of stores by Sears, Macy’s, J C Penny and many other stores along with shopping Malls will indeed and tragically manifest itself during this year.
 The glee of the promised benefits of the Tax cut has already been forgotten by those who have been shown the exit door.